hobbes7878/data-driven-journalism/week-6-feb.-22.md

 ## In class exercise

-Putting it all together from several classes, use the campus
+Putting it all together from several classes, use the campus graduation data from TEA we used last week to answer this question:

+> What is the relationship between poverty and graduation rates for campuses?